nnzhaocs/scripts-for-alltest/README.md

 `sudo yum install python-matplotlib`
 `sudo pip install statistics`

-## Crowler
+## Crawler

 TODO: Explain how to use and what it produces.
+Give example for both official and non-official repos.

 ## Downloader

+Downloader takes a list of repositories to download (typically produced by the Crawler) and downloads correponding image manifests, layer tarballs, and configs.

 Downloader relies on a heroku/docker-registry-client library to download images and layers.
 This library allows to use Registry REST API directly